-Quebec Diamond Project - Guigues Kimberlite Pipe near Notre-Dame-du-Nord, Quebec.
+Quebec Diamond Project - Guigues Kimberlite Pipe located in the Témiscamingue region in southwestern, Quebec.

-- Subsequent to the period, the Company closed a private placement of 1,246,433 flow-through units (the "FT Units") at a price of \$0.15 per FT Unit for total proceeds of \$186,965.
+- 1. Subsequent to February 2021, the Company closed a private placement of 564,000 flow-through units (the "FT Units") at a price of \$0.15 per FT Unit for total proceeds of \$84,600.
 Each FT Unit consists of one flow-through common share (a "FT Share") and one-half of one common share purchase warrant (a "FT Warrant").
 Each whole FT Warrant entitles the holder to purchase one non-flow-through common share of the Company at an exercise price of \$0.20 for a period of two years from the date of issue.
-Proceeds will be used to finance 2020-2021 exploration programs for the Guigues diamond project. - 2.
+Proceeds will be used solely for exploration expenses on the Company's Guigues kimberlite pipe in Quebec. - 2.
+In December 2020, the Company closed a private placement of 1,246,433 flow-through units (the "FT Units") at a price of \$0.15 per FT Unit for total proceeds of \$186,965.
+Each FT Unit consists of one flow-through common share (a "FT Share") and one-half of one common share purchase warrant (a "FT Warrant").
+Each whole FT Warrant entitles the holder to purchase one non-flow-through common share of the Company at an exercise price of \$0.20 for a period of two years from the date of issue.
+Proceeds will be used to finance 2020-2021 exploration programs for the Guigues diamond project. - 3.
 In May 2020, the Company closed a private placement of 1,500,000 flow-through units (the "FT Units") at a price of \$0.10 per FT Unit for total proceeds of \$150,000.
 Each FT Unit consists of one flow-through common share (a "FT Share") and one-half of one common share purchase warrant (a "FT Warrant").
 Each whole FT Warrant entitles the holder to purchase one non-flow-through common share of the Company at an exercise price of \$0.15 for a period of two years from the date of issue.
-Proceeds will be used in part for the microdiamond analyses of the Guigues kimberlite core. - 3.
+Proceeds will be used in part for the microdiamond analyses of the Guigues kimberlite core. - 4.
 During the year ended February 29, 2020, the Company closed a private placement for \$659,180 for drilling and microdiamond testing programs for its Guigues Kimberlite Pipe in Quebec.
 In December 2019, Tres-Or completed 1432 m of drilling at the Guigues Kimberlite which has successfully provided the samples for modern microdiamond testing to evaluate its potential to carry diamonds.
 Guigues is part of "Diamond" Projects on the exploration and evaluation assets schedule (Note 4 on the condensed consolidated interim financial statements).